entdec/scribo/README.md

 scribo_layout 'generic'
 ```

-This will look for content with *identifier* 'generic' and render your content in that.
+This will look for a layout 'generic' and render your content in that.

 You'll get all your controller's class variables as additional context and those become available for liquid to use.
 On top this, we also pass 'request' and 'content' as context.